dbond007/Packer/ubuntu_base/README.md

 ### Disk layout

-The disk layout follows the CIS recommendations for separate partitions for different system folders to reduce the impact of a rouge process writing excessive data to the drive, for example logs.
+The disk layout follows the CIS recommendations for separate partitions for different system folders to reduce the impact of a rogue process writing excessive data to the drive, for example logs.

 The below table represents the layout within the preseed.cfg and cloud init config files.